-Part 1.
-Authority.
-Policy 7.5 and this procedure apply to each college, university, and the system office when investing local funds.
-(See Guidelines 184.108.40.206 and 220.127.116.11 for additional information.)
+Board Policy 7.5 and this procedure apply to each college, university, and the Minnesota State system office when investing local funds.
+(See Operating Instruction 22.214.171.124 and 126.96.36.199 for additional information.)

-Part 2.
-Objective.
-To establish standards for universities, colleges, and the system office when investing local funds not managed by the State Board of Investment.Part 3.
-Definitions.
+To establish standards for colleges, universities, and the Minnesota State system office when investing local funds not managed by the State Board of Investment.

-Cash equivalents.
-Cash equivalents are short-term, highly liquid investments with an original maturity of three months or less.
+Short-term, highly liquid investments with an original maturity of three months or less.

 Custodial credit risk is the risk that an issuer or other party to an investment or deposit will not fulfill its obligations.
 To minimize such risk, every local deposit or investment must meet the following requirements:

-1. Cash and cash equivalent deposit accounts must be covered by sufficient collateral in accordance with Minn.
+- Cash and cash equivalent deposit accounts must be covered by sufficient collateral in accordance with Minn.
 Stat. §§ 136F.71, subd.
-4, and § 118A.03.
+4, and 118A.03.
 Types of cash and cash equivalent deposit accounts requiring collateral coverage include, but are not limited to: checking, savings, money market depository accounts, and certificates of deposit.